iangreenleaf/hubot-partychat-hooks/README.md

 This is an adapter that connects [hubot](http://hubot.github.com/) to [partychat](http://partychapp.appspot.com/), by way of [partychat-hooks](http://partychat-hooks.appspot.com/).

+# MOSTLY DEAD #

+The partychat-hooks service seems to have shut down, so it's probably difficult to use this adapter any more.
+If you do manage to, I'd love to hear about it!

 # Setup #

 ## Create a hook ##